13wealth/13wealth/README.md

 👋 Hi, I'm Smith!

 Welcome to my GitHub!
-I'm a curious and driven **Software and Web Developer** currently studying software development.
+I'm a curious and driven **Software and Web Developer**.
 I am passion about building clean, scalable systems and exploring the world of **software engineering** and **big data**.

 ---

 ## 🚀 Summary

-- 🔭 I'm currently learning full-stack development, data structures & algorithms, and cloud computing.
+- 🔭 I'm a full-stack developer in alighnmrnt to data structures & algorithms, and cloud computing.
 - 📚 Diving deeper into topics like:
   - System design and architecture
   - Distributed systems